 In our last blog we mentioned the importance of sealing your concrete project.
-We listed a sealer we use.
 We highly recommend getting this done, EVEN IF your concrete is not new, to prevent cracking and spalling.
 Sealers can deteriorate over time, therefore you want to re-seal your concrete every four to five years.

 When our professionals seal concrete they use a “penetrating sealer” at least 30 days after the concrete was poured.
-This is something you can do yourself but you want to make sure you follow the directions on the container.
-Things to pay attention to are: concrete is dry, the temperature, how do apply the product and etc. Otherwise, let our professionals get this done for you – that way you can cross one more thing off your list!
+This is something you can do yourself, but you want to make sure you follow the directions on the container.
+Things to pay attention to are: concrete is dry, the temperature, how do apply the product, etc. Otherwise, let our professionals get this done for you – that way you can cross one more thing off your list!

 “I have a layer of ice on my concrete!
 What is the best thing to use that will remove this and still be safe on the concrete?”

 While we all love ice melt in the wintertime to keep us from slipping and hurting ourselves, it can be damaging to your concrete projects, especially new ones.
 When searching for an ice melt to use this winter look for the following: